ptabriz/FOSS4G_workshop/README.md

 __Materials__ tab allows you to assign or change an object’s material.
 You can add and remove material, or use material browser to assign previously created materials to the object.
 In this tutorial we briefly introduce two basic components of Materials, __Shaders__ and __Textures__.

 **Shading** (or coloring) allows you to adjust the base color (as modified by the diffusion and specular reflection phenomenon) and the light intensity.
-You can also assign __Texture__ to the materials.
-You can either select from preset textures already available in scene, or load a new one from hard drive.
-Lets practice shading and texturing in the following example.
+You can also assign __Texture__ to the objects, which is called __Texture mapping__.
+Texture mapping is often used to add detail to surfaces by projecting images and patterns onto those surfaces.
+Through the following examples we practice simple shading and texture mapping.

 __`Example 4.`__ Assigning simple Shaders and Textures